Warmishfrog/COMP2000/COMP2000_30pcnt/README.md

-# setexercises-Warmishfrog
+# COMP2000_30PCNT
-setexercises-Warmishfrog created by GitHub Classroom THIS IS MY README
+COMP2000_30PCNT created by GitHub Classroom
+THIS IS MY README

 The app is able to be logged into with a correct login.